codesnail/CarND-AdvancedLaneFinding/README.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-This step is implemented in the class Camera by the method calibrate().
-It takes a path to the folder containing chessboard images, a file name pattern of all the calibration images to use, and the number of grid cells in x and y directions (6 and 9 in this case).
+This step is implemented in the class `Camera` in the method calibrate().
+It takes a path to the folder containing a set of chessboard images, a file name pattern of all the calibration images to use, and the number of grid cells in x and y directions (6 and 9 in this case).
 The method then prepares "object points", which are the 3-D coordinates of the chessboard corners in relative terms.
 Here we have 6x9 chessboards, so we define coordinate z=0, x in [0,5] and y in [0,8].
 So the "object point" coordinates of the internal corners of each chessboard are [0,0,0], [0,1,0], [0,2,0], ..., [0,8,0] for the first row.
 Similarly, for second row they are [1,0,0], [1,1,0], ..., [1,8,0], and so on for subsequent rows.

 OpenCV's method findChessboardCorners is used to find "image points", i.e. the actual x,y pixel coordinates of the corners for each image.
 The list of object points and detected image points is then used with cv2.calibrateCamera() method to get the Camera matrix.
 This is then stored in the Camera class along with the Distribution Coefficients for later use in undistorting images.

+### Correct Image Distortion

-`cv2.undistort()` function is used (encapsulated by Camera.undistort() method) to correct distortion of images.
+`cv2.undistort()` function is then used (encapsulated by `Camera.undistort()` method) to correct distortion of images.
 Following is an example of this correction applied to a chessboard image.

 ![alt text][image1]

-### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

 Here is an example of a distortion-corrected image of a road frame:
 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-Binary thresholding is done in class RoadFrame in the method threshold().
+### Binary Thresholding

+Binary thresholding is the first step to separate lane pixels from non-lane pixels.
+Basically it should convert most pixels identified as a lane line as 1, and most others as 0 (it is not perfect and that's why later steps build on this).
+This is implemented in class `RoadFrame` in the method `threshold()`.
 It uses various methods of thresholding images defined in the file thresholds.py, but finally a combination of HLS channel thresholding with X gradient was used to produce the final binary image.
 Here is an example of a binary road frame:

 ![alt text][image3]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+### Perspective Transformation

-First the transformation coordinates are hand chosen in class Perspective and method getTransformParameters() in the file Perspective.py.
+First the transformation coordinates are hand chosen in `Perspective.getTransformParameters()` in the file `Perspective.py`.
 Here are the source and destination points:

 ```python
 src = np.float32([[520,  500],